Fintech Engineering, Delivered Securely

 Projects involving payments, ledgers, or compliance-heavy workflows tend to require more experienced engineers.
 That affects the rate range, and it’s usually a better trade-off than the alternative.

-Compared to US-based hiring, nearshore teams from Brazil and across LATAM typically carry 30-50% lower total costs without the time zone friction that makes offshore models difficult to manage day to day.
+Compared to US-based hiring, nearshore teams from Brazil and across LATAM typically carry 30-50% lower total costs without the time zone friction that makes offshore models difficult to manage day-to-day.

 At Trio, for example, all of our senior fintech developers go for between $45 and $90.
 Similar skillsets, when hiring in the United States, can reach as high as $200.